Dingo What is a Dingo Dog?

 Dingoes as Pets Can You Have a Pet Dingo?

-Dingoes are very rarely kept as pets.
-Given the animal's unpredictable and roaming nature, these animals need a lot of space and vigilance to be kept satisfactorily in captivity.
+Dingoes are very rarely kept as pets because they are hard to train.
+Also, given the animal's unpredictable and roaming nature, these animals need a lot of space and vigilance to be kept satisfactorily in captivity.
 The rules for owning a dingo vary from state to state.
 Victoria and the Northern Territory require a permit to own a dingo.
-New South Wales and Western Australia do not require a permit to do so.
+New South Wales and Western Australia do not require a license to do so.
 It is illegal to own a dingo in Tasmania, Queensland, and South Australia.

-The longest fence in the world is a dingo fence that stretches 5,614 kilometres (3,488 mi) from Darling Downs in Queensland to Nundroo in South Australia.
-It is also one of the longest man-made structures in the world.
+The dingo proof fence stretches 5,614 kilometres (3,488 mi) from Darling Downs in Queensland to Nundroo in South Australia.
+It is one of the longest man-made structures in the world.
 It was built between 1880 and 1885 to protect pastoral animals such and sheep and cattle from dingo attacks.
 The fence is believed to have been successful because there are hardly any dingoes to the south of this fence where most of the productive grazing land is.

 However, recent research using satellite imagery has shown that where dingoes have been excluded from an environment, kangaroo numbers increase, which can lead to overgrazing.
 An increase in the number of feral foxes has also been observed.

 All Rights Reserved.
 (Last Updated: Feb 18, 2022)